 It provides PSTN additional services and value-added services, increasing clients’ business efficiency and promoting VoIP system value.

-There are graphic Web management and devices supporting remote configuration maintenance and online update.
+Graphic Web management and devices support remote configuration maintenance and online updates.
 The logging is conducive to fault analysis and troubleshooting.